moreyball/landing-page/README.md

-This is a project on designing a webpage using flex.
-Webpage is bear-themed.XD
+This is a project on designing a webpage using flex.XD